 - So on through payment Number 10, the last $1,000

 Since interest accrues until the date the specials are paid there is no one specific amount to quote on a special assessment without a specific payment date.
 However, earlier payments will be higher than later payments because the interest accrues on a higher unpaid balance.
 For example, if no payment was made in the previous example, until January 1 of the following year.
 Your payment would be approximately $1,852.
-This includes $1,000 in principle, and $852 in interest plus delinquent interest on payment one.
+This includes $1,000 in principal, and $852 in interest plus delinquent interest on payment one.
 Also note it's a year later so payment two just became delinquent.

 Delinquent Interest Rates

 These examples are based on typical interest rates, but are subject to change and are directed by the entity taxing you.
 Normally, the primary interest rate is about 8%, and the delinquent is 10%.
 Also, not all specials work exactly this way, but are very similar.

 If you waited an additional year to pay payment two, you would have one year of interest on payment two at the delinquent rate, and one year of interest on the other eight unpaid specials, so you would owe approximately, $1,780, $1,000 in principle and $780 in interest.

 We send out reminder notices every year if you do not pay off the total special assessment.
 This is only a courtesy.
 Non-receipt does not excuse any late fees or delinquent interest.

 If you have any additional questions please call the office at 402-593-2143.